Chapter 7 Bankruptcy Attorney in Pasadena, California

-Even though you may get to keep certain property in Chapter 7 bankruptcy, this property cannot be sold during the Chapter 7 case without special permission.
+Even though you may get to keep certain property in Chapter 7 bankruptcy, this property cannot be liquidated and sold during the Chapter 7 case without special permission.
 Our experienced Pasadena bankruptcy attorney can help you get this permission.

 The Means Test

 The Chapter 7 means test is a formula applied to determine whether or not you should have enough money available to make some minimal payment to creditors in a Chapter 13 Bankruptcy plan.
 It’s called the bankruptcy means test because it is a test that verifies if someone has the “means” to repay their debts.

 The “means test” is designed to keep high-income filers from filing bankruptcy Chapter 7.
-The main goal is to reserve Chapter 7 bankruptcy for those who really have no means to pay and to push those who have available income into Chapter 13 bankruptcy plans, so that their creditors will receive at least partial payment.
+The main goal is to reserve Chapter 7 bankruptcy for those who have no means to pay and to push those who have available income into Chapter 13 bankruptcy plans so that their creditors will receive at least partial payment.

 Finally, you can still pass the Means Test if you have exceptional circumstances that a Judge decides as appropriate.
 Debtors who cannot pass the Means Test may still be eligible to file Chapter 11 or Chapter 13.